ZoyavanMeel/ORCA/README.md

 Useful acticles about DnaA(-boxes): [[1]](https://doi.org/10.1101/cshperspect.a012922), [[2]](https://doi.org/10.1093/nar/gkr832), [[3]](https://doi.org/10.3389/fmicb.2018.00319), [[4]](https://doi.org/10.1046/j.1365-2958.1996.6481362.x.).

-We use the first entry in the table below and allow for up to 2 mismatches in this sequence.
+We use the first entry in the table below and allow for 0 mismatches in this sequence.

 |                                Sequence                          |                    Paper                       | Year | Notes                            |
 | ---------------------------------------------------------------- | ---------------------------------------------- | ---- | -------------------------------- |